 - the over 8 hours run time per tank of gas

 - its ability to power even the most energy hungry appliances such as TVs and fridges.

 - the wide selection of certified repair shops, vital if you have a problem whilst out and about.

 It is, however, one of the priciest generators – but worth it.

 [compareProducts display=”vertical” ids=311]

 Durostar DS4000S Portable Generator, Yellow/Black

-- PLENTY OF POWER: With 4,000 starting watts and 3,300 running watts, this unit is a workhorse that provides plenty of power to handle multiple jobs from powering high voltage appliances to heavy duty power tools.
+- PLENTY OF POWER: With 4,000 peak watts and 3,300 running watts, this unit is a workhorse that provides plenty of power to handle multiple jobs from powering high voltage appliances to heavy duty power tools

 Full review here >>> DuroStar DS4000S Review